Burst-Statistics/burst/readme.txt

 == Frequently Asked Questions ==
 = Knowledgebase =
-Burst will maintain and a grow a knowledgebase about Burst Statistics and other products to assist, while using Burst Statistics [burst-statistics.com](https://burst-statistics.com)
+Burst will maintain and grow a knowledgebase about Burst Statistics and other products to assist, while using Burst Statistics [burst-statistics.com](https://burst-statistics.com)
 = Can I block IP Addresses?
-Before creating a dedicated user interface we collect proposed features as MU Plugins at [Github - Burst Integrations](https://github.com/Really-Simple-Plugins/burst-integrations)
+Yes, you can block IP addresses in the Burst Statistics settings.
+You can also exclude User Roles from being tracked.
 = Why is Burst Statistics Privacy-friendly? =
 Burst Statistics provides an Analytics Dashboard with anonymized data that is yours, and yours alone.
 = What is Cookieless tracking? =
 Burst Statistics can be used without setting cookies or storing data in browsers.
-This, however, can affect accuracy; that's why a hybrid option is possible with cookies after consent.
+However, this can affect accuracy; that's why a hybrid option is possible with cookies after consent.
 Read more about [Cookieless tracking](https://burst-statistics.com/definition/what-is-cookieless-tracking/).
 = Does it affect performance? =
 Burst Statistics uses an endpoint to minimize requests during sessions.
 For best performance you can always use our 'Turbo Mode' which loads Burst in the footer, using the defer attribute.
 = Do you mind if I give feedback about the product? =